byishimo1234-glitch/alu-shell/init_files_variables_and_expansions/README.md

-File that Write a script that displays the result of BREATH to the power LOVE
+File that Write a script that converts a number from base 2 to base 10.